arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

-If a variant-aware client initiates a transfer-in of a variant domain, i.e., at least two domains in a variant group have been activated, the transfer request MUST include an extension specifying the Primary Domain for the indicated variant domain, including if the Primary Domain is the variant domain indicated in the transfer-in.
+If a variant-aware client initiates a transfer-in of a variant domain, i.e., at least two domains in a variant group have been activated, the transfer request MUST include an extension specifying the Primary Domain for the indicated variant domain, including if the Primary Domain is the domain indicated in the transfer-in.
 If the extension is not present the transfer request MUST be denied using 2003 "Required parameter missing".

-The &lt;transfer&gt; is extended to include the complete group of all activated variants formed by combining all variant groups from all variant TLDs.
+The &lt;transfer&gt; response is extended MUST include the complete group of all activated variants formed by combining all variant groups from all variant TLDs.

 __TODO__: It must be ensured that the poll message to the losing registrar